-Now let's come to Matthew, the sixth chapter, and let's see something that's very important concerning light and darkness and concerning the power of darkness.
-Matthew 6:22: "The light of the body is the eye..."
-Now, what does it say about the eyes of Christ in His glorified form?
+Now let's see something that's very important concerning light and darkness and concerning the power of darkness.

+Matthew 6:22: "The light of the body is the eye...."
+What does it say about the eyes of Christ in His glorified form?
 His countenance is as the sun in full strength, and His eyes as a flame of fire.
-"The light of the body is the eye..."
+"The light of the body is the eye...."
 There are so many things you can tell about the eyes.
 All moms and dads know they can tell when their kids are lying-just look at them in the eyes.

-If you want to see something very interesting, when you go down to the post office next time, you walk up to the, to the 'wanted by the FBI' section, and you take a look at the eyes of those who are the criminals, who have committed heinous crimes.
+If you want to see something very interesting, when you go down to the post office next time, you walk up to the 'wanted by the FBI' section, and you take a look at the eyes of those who are the criminals, who have committed heinous crimes.
 Very important!
 You watch the eyes of some of these politicians.
-They get on, you watch some of the Sunday newscasts, and you watch them.
+You watch some of the Sunday newscasts, and you watch them.
 And the one that just blows my mind is Bob Dole.
-He gets on there and his eyes look like they're a merry-goround.
+His eyes look like they're a merry-go-round.
 They're just going back and forth, back and forth, around and around.
 He can never look you straight in the eye.
 You can never feel that you've really have made contact with a person that you can know assuredly that that contact is right and true.

-Now notice what He says: "...Therefore, if your eye be sound, your whole body shall be full of light....
-[And that is single-purposed, single towards God, then it'll be full of light.] ...But if your eye be evil, your whole body shall be full of darkness.
+"...Therefore, if your eye be sound, your whole body shall be full of light.... [that is single-purposed, single toward God, then it'll be full of light] ...But if your eye be evil, your whole body shall be full of darkness.
 Therefore, if the light that is in you be darkness, how great is that darkness!" (vs 22-23).

-So there is such a thing as 'enlightened darkness'-dark light.
+So, there is such a thing as 'enlightened darkness'-dark light.
 Who is the 'prince of the power of the air'?
 Satan is!
 He is the one who brings the darkness.
 He says, 'How great is that darkness.'

-Let's go to Colossians, first chapter.
-Christ is come to bring us out of that darkness.
-Christ is come to bring us in the Light and in the Truth and in the power and glory of God through His Holy Spirit.
+Christ has come to bring us out of that darkness.
+Christ has come to bring us in the Light and in the Truth and in the power and glory of God through His Holy Spirit.
 There is the power of darkness which grips this world, and that is of Satan the devil.

-Speaking of Christ: Colossians 1:13 "Who has personally rescued us from the power of darkness and has transferred us unto the kingdom of the Son of His love."
-And of course that darkness is of the world.
+Speaking of Christ, Colossians 1:13: "Who has personally rescued us from the power of darkness and has transferred us unto the kingdom of the Son of His love."
+Of course, that darkness is of the world.

-Now let's go to Acts 26 for just a minute, showing the whole mission of the Apostle Paul.
-Now what he said that his preaching the Gospel was to do.
-Acts 26:17: "'I am personally selecting you from among the people and the Gentiles... [that is sparing Paul from the people and the Gentiles] ... to whom I now send you, to open their eyes, that they may turn from darkness to Light, and from the authority of Satan to God... [and when that happens] ...so that they may receive remission of sins...
-[Now, when we go back and read 1-John 1 and those verses we just read, what are we talking about?
+Acts 26 shows the whole mission of the Apostle Paul and what he said that his preaching the Gospel was to do.

+Acts 26:17: "I am personally selecting you from among the people and the Gentiles... [sparing Paul from the people and the Gentiles] ...to whom I now send you to open their eyes, that they may turn from darkness to light, and from the authority of Satan to God... [and when that happens] ...so that they may receive remission of sins..." (vs 17-18).

+When we go back and read 1-John 1 and those verses we just read, what are we talking about?
 From darkness to Light; forgiveness of sin; confession of sin.
-See how it follows right exactly along with what we have here.] ... and an inheritance among those who have been sanctified through faith in Me" (vs 17-18).
-And that inheritance is eternal life.
-Eternal inheritance in the Kingdom of God.
+See how it follows right exactly along with what we have here.

+"...and an inheritance among those who have been sanctified through faith in Me" (v 18).
+That inheritance is eternal life, eternal inheritance in the Kingdom of God.
 So that's why the book of 1-John is so absolutely important.